-Many mistakes relating to GST and fuel tax credit can be corrected in your next BAS.
-However, if you can’t correct your mistake in your next BAS, you need to lodge a revision.
+Many GST and fuel tax credit issues can be addressed in your next BAS.
+If you are unable to remedy your error in your next BAS, you must file a revision.

-It’s also an opportunity to ensure that your accounting software is correctly recording your GST transactions.
+It’s also a good time to double-check that your accounting software is tracking your GST transactions appropriately.

-The ATO has worksheets to assist in calculating GST adjustments for sales, purchases, bad debts, creditable purpose and adjustments summary.
+Worksheets are available from the ATO to help calculate GST adjustments for sales, purchases, bad debts, creditable purpose, and adjustments summary.

 Businesses in financial distress

 There are tax obligations to consider when deregistering a company, and the ATO provides information for businesses in financial difficulty.

 Individuals facing serious financial hardship can apply for release from their tax debts.

 If you think your business is in financial difficulty, getting proper accounting and legal advice as early as possible is critical.